Revisiting transverse momentum broadening in dense QCD media: Introduction

 \section{Introduction}

-The propagation of highly-energetic partons in a dense QCD medium is affected by multiple collisions with medium constituents that cause their transverse momentum distribution to broaden.
+The propagation of highly energetic partons in a dense QCD medium is affected by multiple collisions with medium constituents that cause their transverse momentum distribution to broaden.
 In addition, medium-induced gluon emissions can be triggered by these random kicks leading to the formation of a parton cascade.

-The latter is the main mechanism of parton energy loss in large QCD media \cite{Blaizot_review,Kurkela} and its theoretical description has drawn a lot of attention in the last two decades~\cite{BDMPS1,BDMPS2,BDMPS3,BDMPS4,Wiedemann,GLV,AMY1,AMY2,AMY3,AMY4,Htwist1,Htwist2,Htwist3,numerical1,numerical2,numerical3,CarlotaFabioLiliana,IOE1,IOE2,IOE3}.
-However, most analytic results used in phenomenology were obtained in certain kinematic limits and a solid and quantitative understanding of in-medium jet modifications, as measured in experiment, requires further theoretical control over the full kinematic range of the transverse momentum dynamics.
+The latter is the main mechanism of parton energy loss in large QCD media \cite{Blaizot_review,Kurkela} and its theoretical description has drawn a lot of attention in the last two decades.
+However, most analytic results used in phenomenology were obtained in certain kinematic limits~\cite{BDMPS1,BDMPS2,BDMPS3,BDMPS4,Wiedemann,GLV} and a solid and quantitative understanding of in-medium jet modifications, as measured in experiment, requires further theoretical control over the full kinematic range of the transverse momentum dynamics.
 This is currently of particular importance as the field moves towards highly precise comparisons between data and theoretical predictions.

 In the present manuscript we study the single particle momentum broadening distribution for the case of an energetic parton propagating through a homogeneous plasma brick of length $L$.
-A complementary study of the medium induced radiation mechanism, following a similar scheme to the one present in this paper, is discussed in \cite{IOE1,IOE2,IOE3} for the transverse momentum integrated gluon spectrum and in \cite{Blok:2020jgo,BMST} for the transverse momentum dependent distribution.
+A complementary study of the medium induced radiation mechanism, following a similar scheme to the one present in this paper, is discussed in \cite{Blok:2020jgo,BMST} for the transverse momentum dependent gluon spectrum and in \cite{IOE1,IOE2,IOE3} for its integrated version.